 Make the soup according to the recipe, but skip the step to cook the pasta.
 When cooled to room temperature, store the soup in airtight containers up to 1 week in the fridge or 6 months in the freezer.

-When you’re ready to serve, reheat the soup in a pot on the stove or in the microwave and cook the pasta in a separate pot with boiling water.
+When you’re ready to serve, reheat the soup in a pot on the stove or in the microwave in a heatproof bowl and cook the pasta in a separate pot with boiling water.
 Drain and add it to the warm soup.

 No soggy pasta!